AstrobioMike/AstrobioMike.github.io/R/basics.md

 <center><img src="../images/read_table_err.png" width="90%"></center>
 <br>

-Yay our first error!
+Yay, our first error!
 Many error messages may seem a little cryptic at first, but you'll be surprised at how many of them magically start to make sense over time.
 The important part in this one is at the end where it says "line 1 did not have 22 elements".
 We know from our exploration in the terminal above that our table should have 8 columns.
 This is a sign there is something up with how R is trying to split each line into columns.

 If we take a look at the help menu for this function with **`?read.table`**: